Who doesn’t enjoy receiving a postcard from a loved one? An alternative to sending formal letters, postcards were first introduced during the...

-Art theft and looting occurred on massive scale during World War II.
+Art theft and looting occurred on a massive scale during World War II.
 It all started with Adolf Hitler’s unsuccessful career as an artist.
 He was denied admission to the Vienna Academy of Fine Arts.
-Nonetheless, he thought of himself as a connoisseur of the arts and when became Fuhrer, he had a dream to create the European Art Museum in Linz, that would collect all the greatest masterpieces in the world.
-The hunt for masterpieces kept in conquered countries begun.
+Nonetheless, he thought of himself as a connoisseur of the arts and when became Führer, he had a dream to create the European Art Museum in Linz, which would collect all the greatest masterpieces in the world.
+The hunt for masterpieces kept in conquered countries began.

-Luckily, most of these items were recovered by agents of the Monuments, Fine Arts, and Archives program (MFAA), affectionately referred to as the Monuments Men – you know the movie and the book about them?
-Unfortunately many of this masterpieces are still missing.
-There is an international effort under way to identify Nazi plunder that still remains unaccounted for, with the aim of ultimately returning the items to the rightful owners, their families or their respective countries.
-Here is the list of 10 most important masterpieces that went missing or were destroyed during the II World War.
+Luckily, most of these items were recovered by agents of the Monuments, Fine Arts, and Archives program (MFAA), affectionately referred to as the Monuments Men.
+However, unfortunately, many of these masterpieces are still missing.
+There is an international effort underway to identify Nazi plunder that still remains unaccounted for, with the aim of ultimately returning the items to the rightful owners, their families, or their respective countries.
+Here is the list of the 10 most important artworks that were lost or destroyed during II World War.

 It’s Poland’s most famous art loss from WWII.
-Portrait of a Young Man was taken from the Czartoryski’s family collection in Krakow to be placed in Hitler’s Fuhrer museum in 1939.
+Portrait of a Young Man was taken from the Czartoryski family collection in Krakow to be placed in Hitler’s Führer Museum in 1939.
 It went missing at the end of the war, but every couple of months unverified rumors suggest it was found somewhere – lately in a Swiss bank vault.

-This van Gogh was stolen by the Nazis and then lost by fire under Allied bomb attack on the town of Magdeburg, Germany.
-Luckily, the lost work have survived through print reproductions.
+This Van Gogh was stolen by the Nazis and then lost in fire under an Allied bomb attack on the town of Magdeburg, Germany.
+Luckily, the lost work has survived through print reproductions.

 The Stone Breakers were destroyed during World War II, along with 154 other pictures, when a transport vehicle moving the pictures to the castle of Königstein, near Dresden, was bombed by Allied forces in February 1945.